 In light of Governor Newsom's State of Emergency declaration regarding COVID-19 and in accordance with Assembly Bill 361's (Rivas) provisions allowing remote meetings, this meeting will be accessible via webcast, teleconference, and Zoom for all participants.

-A Zoom panelist link for meeting participants will be sent separately to Committee members.
+A Zoom panelist link for meeting participants will be sent separately to committee, commission, or board members.